mauroservienti/all-our-aggregates-are-wrong-demos/README.md

 They should also not be used for longer-term development, i.e. the same transport and persistence used in production should be used in development and debug scenarios.
 Select a production [transport](https://docs.particular.net/transports/) and [persistence](https://docs.particular.net/persistence/) before developing features.

 > NOTE: Do not use the learning transport or learning persistence to perform any kind of performance analysis.

+### Disclaimer

+Parts of this demo are built using [NServiceBus](https://particular.net/nservicebus), I work for [Particular Software](https://particular.net/), the makers of NServiceBus.